MaikuB/flutter_appauth/README.md

 Here the `<client_id>` and `<redirect_url>` should be replaced by the values registered with your identity provider.
 The `<discovery_url>` would be the URL for the discovery endpoint exposed by your provider that will return a document containing information about the OAuth 2.0 endpoints among other things.
 This URL is obtained by concatenating the issuer with the path `/.well-known/openid-configuration`.
 For example, the full URL for the IdentityServer4 demo site is `https://demo.identityserver.io/.well-known/openid-configuration`.
 As demonstrated in the above sample code, it's also possible specify the `scopes` being requested.

-It's possible to perform the above request with just the issuer as well
+Rather than using the full discovery URL, the issuer could be used instead so that the process retrieving the discovery document is skipped

 ```
 var result = await appAuth.authorizeAndExchangeCode(